shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

     <li>Take small sips of water, electrolytes or oral rehydration solutions to prevent dehydration.</li>
     <li>When ready to eat, choose bland foods such as toast, crackers, or plain rice.
 Eat little and often.</li>
     <li>Avoid alcohol until symptoms have completely settled.</li>
-    <li>Seek medical advice if vomiting lasts more than 24 hours or worsens, if it is accompanie.</li>
+    <li>Seek medical advice if vomiting lasts more than 24 hours or worsens, if it is accompanied by abdominal pain or if you notice signs of dehydration, such as less frequent passing of urine or a feeling of light-headedness.</li>
   </ul>

   <h3 id="diarrhoea">3.
 Diarrhoea</h3>